-You may decide to look into carrying out contract work for organisations such as the local authority and the Coroner's office.
-These contracts may have to be tendered for competitively but are sometimes awarded annually on a rota basis.
+You may decide to carry out contract work for organisations such as the local authority and the Coroner's office.
+You may have to tender for these contracts annually.
 You might also develop a business relationship with local private care homes.

 Finding out about your competitors

 How well are your potential clients already served by existing businesses?
-Your most important competitors are other funeral directors within 3-5 miles of your own outlet (say, 10 - 12 miles in rural areas).
-A browse on Yell.com and other similar online directories will give you an idea of the number of funeral homes in and around your area.
-You could also look at local print directories.
-You may be able to find out about your competitors by looking at their advertisements.
+Your most important competitors are other funeral directors within 3-5 miles of your own business (say, 10-12 miles in rural areas).
+A quick search online will give you an idea of the number of similar businesses in your area.
+You will be able to find out about your competitors by looking at their website.
 A visit to their outlets could also be worthwhile.
-You could also search online for local funeral directors who have a business website.

 Make notes about your competitors: